Learn how SaaS Security API enables you to create a custom

 from scans.
 If you specify

-order for Prisma SaaS to enforce your custom exclusion list, you
+order for SaaS Security API to enforce your custom exclusion list,

 you start scanning.

-Otherwise, absent any bucket names, Prisma SaaS scans
+Otherwise, absent any bucket names, SaaS Security API scans

-buckets, then displays those unwanted assets in the Prisma SaaS
+buckets, then displays those unwanted assets in the SaaS Security

 web interface.
 If you add the bucket names

-begins, Prisma SaaS stops scanning those buckets moving forward,
+begins, SaaS Security API stops scanning those buckets moving forward,

-but those unwanted assets remain in Prisma SaaS.
-To remove those
+but those unwanted assets remain in SaaS Security API.
+To remove

 process.
 Similarly, you can delete a bucket name from exclusion,